BlueQuartzSoftware/simplnx/wrapping/python/docs/source/API.rst

 .. _Result:
 .. py:class:: Result

-   The object that encapsulates any warnings or errors from either preflighting or executing a complex.Filter object.
+   The object that encapsulates any warnings or errors from either preflighting or executing a simplnx.Filter object.
    It can be queried for the list of errors or warnings and thus printed if needed.

    .. code:: python